ApoorvaJ/Papaya/README.md

 Building
 --------

-Papaya currently only supports Windows.
+Papaya currently supports Windows, and a Linux port is on its way.

 It is set up to use single file compilation.
 Compile only win32_papaya.cpp, and you're done.